mikelee1313/CheckUpdate-SQLAlias/README.md

 ![image](https://github.com/mikelee1313/CheckUpdate-SQLAlias/assets/62190454/72811c3c-124f-425c-9e78-3728dfcae884)

-7. The "New" option will add a new entry in both the 32bit and 64bit hives if one does not exsist.
+7. The "New" option will add a new entry in both the 32bit and 64bit hives if one does not exists.

    Example: